0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ### BSS Setup

-Before the kernel can switch to C code, two final tasks must be done:
+Before the kernel's setup code can switch to C code, two final tasks must be done:

-- Verify the “magic” signature.
+- Verify the "magic" signature
-- Clear the `.bss` section.
+- Clear the `.bss` section

 The first is the signature checking: